We are proud to be a North Carolina PBIS MODEL School!

 PBIS is a schoolwide initiative where a consistent set of positive expectations for learning are taught and reinforced in every classroom, hallway and major transition areas of the school - starting everything we do with kindness and a belief that every child can learn.
 Our scholars have been very successful with this initiative, demonstrating reduced numbers of discipline referrals throughout the school year.

 Teachers begin each day with a morning meeting in which students in their classrooms have a chance to learn positive & age-appropriate approaches to social interactions and expressing feelings while working with their classmates to build a positive and kind classroom community.
-Teachers at Rama Road use the Caring Community Curriculum to lead SEL (social emotional learning) lessons.
-The Rama Road team also utilizes the Restorative Practices model for positive interactions and healing conversations across our entire community.
+Teachers at Rama Road use the SPOT Curriculum to lead SEL (social emotional learning) lessons supported by School Counselors use of Zone of Regulation instruction.
+The Rama Road team also utilizes a Restorative Practice model for positive interactions and healing conversations across our entire community.

 RRES scholars recite a student pledge every day to help them focus their minds on learning, demonstrating self-control and being responsible in the school environment: